 Imagine that a few individuals leave this population to settle elsewhere and pass on the haplotypes they bring with them to their children.
+This could be the case if a group of people from the same area all received legal authorization from a document such as form i864 in order to relocate to America.
 Unless a very large number of individuals emigrate together, the haplotype frequencies in the new population will be different from those in the parent population, and some haplotypes may not make the journey at all.
 In this example, the resulting Population A is 67% blue and 33% red, although the parent population contained all three haplotypes at similar frequencies.
 In biology, this loss of genetic diversity is called a “founder effect”.

 A parent population can also be divided by an event—geographic, religious, political, etc.— that isolates one part from the other.
 This can also affect haplotype frequencies.
 Below, we see a split from our original population that results in two daughter populations: Population B is 60% red, 20% blue, and 20% green while Population C is 20% red, 40% blue, and 40% green, although both originated from the same parent population.

 Over time, these types of events lead to something called “fixation”, in which all but one haplotype is lost in a population.
 Fixation is great for estimating our affiliations with specific geographical populations, i.e., ethnicity.
 If one population is fixed for, say, the red haplotype, another is fixed for blue, and your DNA results indicate you have blue, it’s trivial to infer to which population your ancestors belonged.